OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Identification and Audit

-In our example, the first step is to identify incoming open source components using established audit processes.
+In our example, the first step is to identify all incoming open source components using established declaration/identification and audit processes.

 ![Compliance Management Identification and Audit](https://github.com/OpenChain-Project/Reference-Material/blob/master/OpenChain-Training/en/Online-Training-Courses/LFC194%20Course%20Content/LFC194%20Course%20Images/LFTraining_LFC194_CourseGraphics-07.png)

-**Steps to identify/audit open source components:**
+**Identify open source components and initial view of license(s):**
+Incoming open source components may be indentified by:

-- The development team raises a request to perform identification/auditing of the incoming open source components in the project.
+- The development team raising a request (e.g. to review) the proposed incoming open source components in the project.
+- Third-party Software Bill of Material (SBOM) documentation; which should have been shared along with the third-party software or otherwise made available.
-- From the open source review team, a person competent in scanning activity will scan open source components using previously established processes.
-This helps to identify details of the open source components in question as well as their applicable license(s).
+- Scanning.
+From the open source review team, a person competent in scanning activity will scan source code and packages for open source components using previously established processes.
+This aims to identify the details of the open source components present, as well as their applicable license(s).

+- This is performed iteratively based on the software development and release lifecycles.

+**Audit of open source components:**
+Incoming open source components may then be audited:
-- Scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of third-party party license texts) from the audit or scan are reviewed and verified to ensure the proper origin of the code (the applicable open source component used).
+- Scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of third-party party license texts) are reviewed and verified to e.g. ensure the proper and correct origin of the code (the applicable open source component used).
-- Audits or scans are performed iteratively based on the software development and release lifecycles.
-- The individual(s) responsible for scanning should also perform the due diligence of incoming third-party software and verify the list of open source components received within the software.
-    - The above verification can be completed by referring to the Software Bill of Materials documentation (SBOMs) which should have been shared along with the third-party software or otherwise made available.
-    - Confirm whether the incoming open source licenses are in compliance with the receiving Organization’s open source policy.
-- If open source components found (by manual or a tool) in the third-party software does not match those mentioned in the SBOM then the supplier should be contacted to provide an explanation and/or update.
+- Perform the due diligence of incoming third-party software, e.g. verify the list of open source components received within the software by comparing scan results to the Software Bill of Material (SBOM) documentation provided from/by the third-party.
+If open source components found (by manual or a tool) in the third-party software does not match those mentioned in the SBOM then the supplier should be contacted to provide an explanation and/or update.
+- Confirm whether the incoming open source licenses and thier proposed usage are in compliance with the receiving Organization’s open source policy.

+- This is performed iteratively based on the software development and release lifecycles.

 **Outcome:**

-- An audit report identifying the origins and licenses of the open source code, as well as any issues that need to be addressed.
+- An audit report identifying the origins and licenses of all the incoming open source code, as well as any issues that may need to be further investigated and addressed.
 - A compliance record (created or updated) for the open source software.

 ### Resolving Issues